n-akasha/CR-task/README.md

 ![image](https://user-images.githubusercontent.com/100461037/173172340-f11305b5-66d0-4055-af36-eaeec5c7b181.png)

-then copy the alb dns name from the terraform output to your brouser
+then copy the alb dns name from the terraform output to your browser